harvardnlp/botnet-detection/graph_data_storage.md

                                        # attributes are key-item pairs in the dictionaries as well
 ```
 `deepdish` also allows partial loading of the data based on data path and slice indexes.

+## Time Series Graph Data (Dynamic Graph)

+Data can be stored in the same way, except that there should be extra attributes with relevant information,
+such as the size of time window based on which the graph labels are generated,
+number of different time series and their lengths, etc.